-How To Install SUN Java JDK On Linux
+How To Install ORACLE Java JDK On Linux

 Java Applets are useful on a web page or web site to do things which may not be possible using HTML or Javascript (but keep in mind that not all computers include a Java environment).
 To build Java applets, you need a Java Compiler (javac), and to compress the applet(s) into a nice neat package, you also need a Java Archiver (jar).

-This web page shows you how to install SUN's JDK (Java Development Kit) so that you can use it even if your favorite Linux Distro already comes with an existing Java compiler.
+These instructions show you how to install ORACLE's JDK (Java Development Kit) so that you can use it even if your favorite Linux Distro already comes with an existing Java compiler (This makes it possible to keep your distro Java and your development Java separate).

-If your Linux Distro already includes a Java compiler and you have no interest in installing or using the SUN compiler, then you can skip this web page.
+If your Linux Distro already includes a Java compiler and you have no interest in installing or using the ORACLE compiler, then you can skip this web page.

 The following 3 example pages show you how you can make Java Applets on the command line or by using scripts.

 To begin, you need to get the JDK package and download it to your Desktop.
-Just go to the Java JDK website and select the JDK (this How-To will install jdk-6u7-linux-i586.bin).
+Just go to the Java JDK website and select the latest JDK.

-NOTE: You will notice on the download web page that there is an RPM and a non-RPM version for Linux.
-Even if your Linux Distro is capable of using RPM based packages, this How-To uses the non-RPM version to have more control over the placement location so that it does not conflict with your existing setup (if you have one already).
+NOTE: You will notice on the download web page that there are various package versions for Linux.
+Even if your Linux Distro is capable of using special packages, such as RPM or deb, this How-To uses the simplest method which allows you to have more control over the placement location so that it does not conflict with your existing setup if you have one already.
+You will want to download the version that ends in .tar.gz

 INSTALL THE JDK